zouge666/02806-group28.github.io/index.md

 ## Part III: Model Validation – Advanced Modeling

-> *Hint: In this analysis, we used three models to predict whether the home team would win.
+> *Hint: In this analysis, we used 2 models to predict whether the home team would win.
 The results showed that the models performed relatively well in predicting home team victories, with an accuracy of around 63%.
 The most important factors influencing the prediction were the number of star players, which had a significant impact on predicting home team wins.
 Additionally, whether the home team is a strong team and whether it is the host country also played key roles.
 Through feature importance analysis using the Random Forest model, we found that star players, strong team background, and home team advantage were the most influential factors in predicting match outcomes.
 Overall, the prediction of home team victories heavily relied on these factors, with star players having a particularly significant impact.*

 ---

 ### 1. Binary Logistic Regression
 #### Confusion Matrix:
+Consider below factors:
+Historical performance of home and away teams (e.g., whether it has happened before, whether it is a strong team).
+Whether it is the host (whether the home team is the host of this World Cup).
+Stage of the competition (whether it is the knockout stage)

 |                 | Predicted: Win | Predicted: Loss |
 |-----------------|----------------|-----------------|